Northbreeze/Northbreeze.github.io/about.md

 ### More Information

 [My linkedin](https://www.linkedin.com)

 [My facebook](https://www.facebook.com)

-Please contact me if you are interested in the similar area,maybe together we can help humanity even in small scale.
+Please contact me if you are interested in the similar area, maybe together we can help humanity even in small scale.

+"It is the job of thinking people not to be on the side of the executions (Albert Camus)"

 ### Contact me